The post details the steps to configure Group Policy for LAPS. This is the third and final post that covers the group policy configuration of LAPS.

-In this post we will see how to configure Group Policy for LAPS.
-This is the third and final post that covers the group policy configuration of LAPS.
-In this post we will change some of the group policy settings related to LAPS.
-The Local Administrator Password Solution (LAPS) provides management of local account passwords of domain joined computers.
-Passwords are stored in Active Directory (AD) and protected by ACL, so only eligible users can read it or request its reset.
+In this post we will modify some of the group policy settings related to LAPS.
+We know that LAPS provides management of local account passwords of domain joined computers.
+Passwords are stored in Active Directory (AD) and protected by ACL.
+Hence only eligible users can read it or request its reset.

-How to configure Group Policy for LAPS
+How to Configure Group Policy for LAPS

-Right click on the policy setting Enable local admin password management and click properties.
+Right click the policy setting Enable local admin password management and click properties.
 As we want to manage the local administrator password, we will enable the policy setting.
 Click OK.

 You can change the values to suit your needs by editing a Group Policy.
 You can change the individual password settings to fit your needs.
 Click OK.